| |

 attract insects while your plant is outside.
 And you never have to

-watering easy through the different seasons.
-Our system is clean and
+makes watering easy through the different seasons.
+Our system

 to